briansimiyuj/doctor-appointment-app/README.md

         d. `profile` from `Profile Context`
         e. `appointmentID` from `Appointment Context`

-      2. Create a reusable `processFile` function that will process the file and convert it to a `DocumentType` object which will have the following properties:
+      2. Create a reusable `uploadAndProcessFile` function that will process the file and convert it to a `DocumentType` object which will have the following properties:
         a. `_id`: unique identifier (generated with uuid)
         b. `name`: file name
         c. `type`: normalized MIME type (e.g., "application/pdf", "image/jpeg", etc.)